-- 6. Turn on the conveyor belt. - 7.
-If belt slips, tighten the tension bolts evenly (with machine off) half a turn and check again.
-Continue until the belt moves without any slippage. - 8.
-Give both tensioning bolts another half turn.
-At this point you should have proper tension. - 9.
-To verify, look underneath at the chassis cross member.
+- Turn on the conveyor belt. - If belt slips, tighten the tension bolts evenly (with machine off) half a turn and check if the belt slips again.
+Continue until the belt moves without any slippage. - Give both tensioning bolts another half turn.
+At this point you should have proper tension. - To verify belt tension, look underneath the machine at the chassis cross member.
 The middle of the belt should just clear the chassis cross member when the machine is in the down position.
 If the middle of the belt is touching the cross member, tighten both tensioning bolts another quarter of a turn.